hashicorp/terraform-provider-azurerm/website/docs/r/ad_application.html.markdown

 # azurerm_ad_application

 Create a new application in Azure Active Directory.
 If your account is not an administrator in Active Directory an administrator must enable users to register applications within the User Settings.
-In addition, if you are using a Service Principal then it must have the permissions `Read and write all applications` and `Sign in and read user profile` under the `Windows Azure Active Directory` API.
+In addition, if you are using a Service Principal then it must have the following permissions under the `Windows Azure Active Directory` API:

+* Read and write all applications
+* Sign in and read user profile

 ## Example Usage